 Known to be most valuable for their fur or pelts, muskrats are one of the most trapped animals in history.

-Muskrats play important roles in certain ecological systems, as their eating and denning habits create flat nesting areas for birds.
+Muskrats play important roles in certain ecological systems, as their eating and denning habits create the ideal flat nesting areas for certain birds.